natesilva/jayschema/README.md

 #### JaySchema.loaders.http

-Loads external `$ref`s using HTTP. **Caveat:** HTTP is inherently unreliable.
+Loads external `$ref`s using HTTP. :warning: **Caveat:** HTTP is inherently unreliable.
 For example, the network or site may be down, or the referenced schema may not be available any more.
 You really shouldn’t use this in production, but it’s great for testing.

 ### Configuration options